UNIT-Electronics-MX/unit_pulsar_esp32_c6/docs/_sources/03_pinout.rst

-The following table provides the pinout details for the **PULSAR NANO ESP32 C6** and ESP32 C6 boards.
+The following table provides the pinout details for the **PULSAR C6** and ESP32 C6 boards.

 .. list-table::
    :header-rows: 1